2021 Myanmar National League

-The 2021 Myanmar National League was supposed to be the 12th season of the Myanmar National League, the top Myanmar professional league for association football clubs, since its establishment in 2009.
+The 2021 Myanmar National League season was the intended 12th edition of top tier Myanmar National League annual football, the top Myanmar professional league for association football clubs, since its establishment in 2009.

-Shan United are the defending champions.
-Magwe and Southern Myanmar are disbanded after 2020 Myanmar National League season.
+Shan United were the defending champions.
+Magwe and Southern Myanmar were disbanded after 2020 Myanmar National League season.
 However, due to political crisis in Myanmar that occurred later, the league was cancelled.

 2021 MNL Meeting

 President of Myanmar Football Federation for this year's Myanmar National League football season.
 A video conferencing meeting of the Myanmar National League Committee consisting of the Chairman of the Myanmar National League Committee and the owners / chairmen of MNL Clubs was held this morning.